adinitzan/aws_cli_python_project/README.md

 ### EC2 Instance Management

 - **List Instances**: Displays EC2 instances filtered by tags.
-- **Create Instance**: Creates a new EC2 instance with a user-defined AMI and instance type: Choose between t3.nano and t4g.nano instance types.
-Select Amazon Linux or Ubuntu AMI.
-Restrict instance creation to a maximum of two running instances.
+- **Create Instance**: Creates a new EC2 instance with a user-defined AMI and instance type.
+You can choose between the t3.nano and t4g.nano instance types, and between Amazon Linux or Ubuntu AMIs.
+The script restricts the creation of instances to a maximum of two running instances.
 - **Stop, Start, Delete Instances**: Allows you to stop, start, or terminate existing EC2 instances.

 ### S3 Bucket Management

 - **List Buckets**: Lists all S3 buckets with a specific tag (`Owner: adibeker`).
-- **Create Bucket**: Creates a new S3 bucket and allows you to choose whether the bucket should be public or private: Choose between public and private access.
-Requires confirmation for public bucket creation.
+- **Create Bucket**: Creates a new S3 bucket and allows you to choose whether the bucket should be public or private.
+You can select between public and private access.
+Public bucket creation requires confirmation.
+The script restricts the creation of buckets to a maximum of two active buckets.
 - **Upload File**: Uploads a file to a specific S3 bucket.

 ### Route 53 Zone and Record Management